RobertSchusterFrontEndWebDeveloper/github-repo-gallery/readme.txt

 GitHub Repo Gallery Project
-Pull data from my GitHub Repos to create a gallery Give users dynamic search functionality
+Pull data from my GitHub Repos to create a gallery using JavaScript from the GitHub API Give users dynamic search functionality
-Utilize GitHub API to populate data from my account
+Some of the JS used: input Event, filterinput, matches() method.